rsokl/custom_inherit/README.md

  - [Documentation](#doc)

 ## Overview<a name="overview"\a>
-The Python package custom_inherit provides the capability for a class to inherit docstrings from its parents in customizable ways.
-For instance, the built-in "numpy" inheritance style will merge the parent's and child's respective docstrings in a nice way, based on their [numpy-style docstring sections](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard).
+The Python package custom_inherit provides the capability for a class or a function (or method, property, ...) to inherit docstrings from a parents in customizable ways.
+For instance, the built-in "numpy" inheritance style will merge a parent's and child's respective docstrings in a nice way, based on their [numpy-style docstring sections](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard).

 This package has been tested (and works) in both Python 2.7 and Python 3.5.

 ## Basic Usage<a name="basic"\a>
-custom_inherit exposes a  [metaclass](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), `DocInheritMeta()`, that, when derived from by a class, will automatically mediate docstring inheritance for all subsequent derived classes of that parent, and their properties, methods, static methods, class methods, abstract methods, and decorated methods (**whew**).
+`custom_inherit` exposes a  [metaclass](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), `DocInheritMeta()`, that, when derived from by a class, will automatically mediate docstring inheritance for all subsequent derived classes of that parent, and their properties, methods, static methods, class methods, abstract methods, and decorated methods (**whew**).
+It also exposes a decorator capable of mediating docstring inheritance on an individual function (or property, method, etc.) level.

 The style of the inheritance scheme can be specified explicitly when passing `DocInheritMeta` its arguments.
 Here is a simple usage example using the "numpy" style of inheritance: